-Best Bicycle Frames – For Bike Builders
+Best Bicycle Frames to Build Your Dream Bike

 There is a wide variety of bicycle frames available online for each different cycling discipline, from MTB to gravel, to touring.
 Some frame styles have barely changed over the decades, while others incorporate modern design technology that has only emerged recently.

-It’s important to buy the correct frame for the riding style you intend to partake in, otherwise you could end up damaging your frame or injuring yourself.
+It’s important to buy the correct frame for the riding style you intend to partake in, otherwise, you could end up damaging your frame or injuring yourself.
 Here we examine the differences between each type of bike frame and the riding style that they’re intended for.

 While most bicycles are built around a specific geometry that serves a certain purpose – there are always many more factors in play.
 Factors such as materials, design, fork travel, and many more that make the bicycle whole.
 While each of us has our own preferences in terms of how the bike should feel, there’s a lot that can be adjusted from frame to little details around it.